stautuan/learn-go/functions/functions.md

     increment(x)

     fmt.Println(x)
-    // it will still print 5
+    // still prints 5, which is the x that is defined above
     // the increment function received a copy of x
-    // the function is unable to mutate the caller's original data }
+    // it did not mutate the caller's original data
+}

 func increment(x) {